varmd/wayward/README.md

 ## Known issues and limitations

 * No multimonitor support
-* Need to restart wayward after a new app installation to see the app in the app list.
+* Need to restart wayward after a new app installation to see the app in the app launcher.